-Since 2010 the Gulf and Caribbean Fisheries Institute (GCFI), in partnership with the U.S. National Oceanic and Atmospheric Administration (NOAA), has worked with The Bahamas National Trust to help enhance management of Andros North and South Marine Parks, Pelican Cays Land and Sea Park and Moriah Harbour Cay National Park.
+Since 2010, the Gulf and Caribbean Fisheries Institute (GCFI), in partnership with the U.S. National Oceanic and Atmospheric Administration (NOAA), has worked with The Bahamas National Trust to help enhance management of Andros North and South Marine Parks, Pelican Cays Land and Sea Park and Moriah Harbour Cay National Park.
 The Bahamas was selected to participate in MPAConnect because of the health of our coral reefs, our government’s commitment to international protected area initiatives, our investment in MPAs as a conservation tool and our ecological connectivity with US and other coral reefs in the region.
 Andros North and South Marine Parks, Pelican Cays Land and Sea Park and Moriah Harbour Cay National Park were nominated to participate in this network based on the high biological value of their natural resources, the viability of conservation efforts.
-Under this initiative we’ve participated in regional peer-to-peer workshops and learning exchanges to share our knowledge and learn from colleagues in the region, we’ve applied site specific technical support from experts and mentors, and we’ve benefitted from regional and international networking opportunities.
+Under this initiative we’ve participated in regional peer-to-peer workshops and learning exchanges to share our knowledge and learn from colleagues in the region, we’ve applied site specific technical support from experts and mentors, and we’ve benefited from regional and international networking opportunities.
 We look forward to our continued participation in this initiative.

 Strengthening Bird-Based Tourism as a Conservation and Sustainable Development Tool

-The Inter-American is funding a three -year birdwatching tourism project in The Bahamas and other countries in the Americas, with the goal of creating sustainable jobs.
+The Inter-American Development Bank is funding a three -year birdwatching tourism project in The Bahamas and other countries in the Americas, with the goal of creating sustainable jobs.
 The IDB partnered with the National Audubon Society to leverage its bird-watching membership as well as its relationships with conservation partners like the BNT.
 The project is being implemented in The Bahamas on the islands of Andros and Inagua.

 The Project aims to create community -based birding destinations that offer skilled local birding guides, improved national park interpretation and lodging, food services, and related goods and services tailored to the birding market.
 The project will also help communities, tour operators, and others develop targeted marketing to attract bird watching tourists.
 It is also designed to support the conservation of protected areas and priority migratory bird species like the Piping Plover ; as well as endemic endangered birds including the Bahama Oriole and other unique Bahamian Wildlife.